-The RFP process involves several key stakeholders, such as:
+The RFP process involves several key stakeholders, including

-- CFO– The CFO will evaluate costs and return on investment (ROI) to determine whether a solution is financially viable.
+CFO or CPO – The chief financial officer or chief procurement officer will evaluate costs and return on investment (ROI) to determine whether a solution is financially viable.

-- Vendors — The vendors are the organizations who respond to the RFP and who the RFP issuers ultimately purchase from and/or partner with.
+Vendors — The vendors are the organizations who respond to the RFP.
+These are the businesses that the buyer ultimately purchases from or partners with.